drmchris21/ABG-Calculator-HP35s/README.md

 To run the program turn your HP35s to RPN mode ent type [XEQ] A [ENTER]

-The Program uses 2 algorithms, the first in label B is a decision tree and the second in label C is based on formulas.
+The Program uses 2 algorithms, the first in PART2 is a decision tree and the second in PART3 is based on formulas.
 It can produce 1 up to 3 answers, the first is from the first algorithm, the second from the second, and a third one in case of metabolic acidosis with anion gap.